 Copy article link

-Traditional computers are built out of physical hardware, including hard disk drives, processor chips, RAM, etc. In order to utilize this hardware, computers rely on a type of software known as an operating system (OS).
+Traditional computers are built out of physical hardware, including hard disk drives, processor chips, RAM, and more.
+In order to utilize this hardware, computers rely on a type of software known as an operating system (OS).
 Some common examples of OSes are Mac OSX, Microsoft Windows, Linux, and Android.

-Some users want to be able to run multiple operating systems simultaneously on one computer, either for testing or one of the other reasons listed in the section below.
+It is possible to run multiple operating systems on one computer.
 This can be achieved through a process called virtualization.
 In virtualization, a piece of software behaves as if it were an independent computer.
 This piece of software is called a virtual machine, also known as a ‘guest’ computer.
 (The computer on which the VM is running is called the ‘host’.)
 The guest has an OS as well as its own virtual hardware.